 - Bar Clamps

 - Quick Action Clamps

 - Specialty Clamps

-Each one of these grips or clamps allow you to hold your wood sign projects very well.
-Which one would you need to start out.
+Each one of these grips or clamps allows you to hold your wood sign projects very well.
+Which one would you need to start out?
 The basic grips or clamps such as quick actions clamps are the best to start out with.
 They are very flexible and can be used in many ways.
 Additionally, they are very available at your local hardware or big box stores.
 Lastly, they are very inexpensive and can be purchased with little money.

 11. Woodworking And Wood Sealers